stacks-network/docs/src/pages/core/smart/clarityRef.md

 description: 'See a detailed list of all keywords and functions for the Clarity language.'
 ---

-import { ClarityKeywordReference, ClarityFunctionReference, convertClarityRefToMdx } from '@components/clarity-ref'
+export { convertClarityRefUsageToMdx as getStaticProps } from '@common/mdx'

-export const getStaticProps = convertClarityRefToMdx
+import { ClarityKeywordReference, ClarityFunctionReference } from '@components/clarity-ref'

 # Clarity Language Reference